dekeh1/CS-443/Syllabus.md

 >---New England Association of Schools and Colleges, Commission on Institutions of Higher Education, [Policy on Credits and Degrees](http://cihe.neasc.org/downloads/POLICIES/Pp111_PolicyOnCreditsAndDegrees.pdf)

 ## Prerequisites

-This course has a prerequisite of CS-343 – Software Construction, Design and Architecture.
-I expect you to be able to:
+This course has a prerequisite of CS-242 – Data Structures.
+I expect you to be able to read a problem specification, and read, trace, and understand procedural and object-oriented code.
+I expect that you have had experience using a unit-testing framework and developing a set of test cases for simple code.
+I expect that you have had experience using a version control system.

-* Apply a wide variety of software construction techniques and tools, including state‐based and table­‐driven approaches to low­‐level design of software
-* Take requirements for simple systems and develop software architectures and high-­‐level designs
-* Apply a variety of design patterns, frameworks, and architectures in designing a wide variety of software* Perform object-­‐oriented design and programming with a high level of proficiency
-* Analyze and modify software in order to improve its efficiency, reliability, and maintainability.

-CS-343 required CS-242 – Data Structures.
-I expect that you have a solid background in fundamental data structures, such as lists, queues and trees, know how to use them and how to implement them, and when to select a data structure for a particular problem.
-I also expect you to be a proficient coder and debugger.

-CS-343 required EN-252 – Technical Writing.
-You should be able to write professionally.
-You should be able to write professional-quality reports, memos and documentation.

-CS-343 required CM-110 – Public Speaking.
-You should be able to structure and give a professional-quality presentation.

-This course has a prerequisite of MA-150 – Statistics I or MA 302 Probability and Statistics.
-I expect that you are able to be able to apply basic statistics and combinatorics to test case coverage criteria.
+This course has a prerequisite of MA-150 – Statistics I or MA-302 – Probability and Statistics.
+I expect that you are able to be able to apply basic statistics and probability.

-By this point you should have completed MA-220 - Discrete Math I and MA-290 Discrete Math II.
-I expect you to be comfortable with the Discrete Math topics of (and formal notations for) sets, graphs, functions, finite state machines, boolean algebra predicates and clauses, truth tables (including don't-cares), grammars and regular expressions.
+By this point you should have completed CS-225 – Discrete Structures I and CS-295 – Discrete Structures II (previously MA-220 and MA-290).
+I expect you to be comfortable with the topics of (and formal notations for) sets and their operations, functions and relations, propositional logic and logic operators, graphs (directed and undirected), and finite state machines.

-I am also expecting that you have taken CS-348 - Software Process Management.
-I expect you to have some understanding of the phases of the software lifecycle and be comfortable using a version control system.
+I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system.

 ***If you are missing any of this background, you should not take this course.***